 One round from Gustav destroyed a Russian ammunition dump 100 feet below Severnaya Bay and covered by 10 meters of concrete, and a near miss capsized a large ship in the harbor.
 Gustav fired 300 rounds during the siege wearing out the original barrel in the process.
 A second gun, called "Dora" was set up west of Stalingrad in mid-August.
 It was hurriedly withdrawn in September to avoid capture and never saw action.
 Gustav next appeared outside Warsaw, Poland, where it fired 30 rounds into Warsaw Ghetto during the 1944 uprising.

 Late in WW II the US developed a "mortar" called the Little David which fired a 36 inch (92.5 cm), 3700 pound shell containing about 3/4 ton of explosives about 10,000 yards.
 Intended for use during the invasion of the Japanese homeland, it was never fired in combat.
+It required 2 tractors to transport the base and the tube separately.

 Q. Can you recommend any "homemade" gun cleaning or lubricating solutions?